 15A NCAC 02D .0951 RACT FOR SOURCES OF VOLATILE ORGANIC COMPOUNDS

-(a) Facilities required to install reasonably available control technology (RACT) pursuant to Rule .0902 of this Section shall determine the emissions control level according to this Rule.
-If the only other applicable emissions control rule for the facility in this Section is Rule .0958, then both this Rule and Rule .0958 apply.
+(a) Facilities required to install reasonably available control technology pursuant to 15A NCAC 02D .0902(f) shall determine the emissions control level according to this Rule.
+If the only other applicable emissions control rule in this Section for the facility is 15A NCAC 02D .0958, then both this Rule and 15A NCAC 02D .0958 apply.

-(b) This Rule does not apply to architectural or maintenance coating.
+(b) This Rule does not apply to architectural or maintenance coatings.

 (c) The owner or operator of any facility to which this Rule applies shall comply by either of the following: